rafal-tarnow/wlroots/README.md

-# Installation Guide for wlroots and TinyWL on Ubuntu 24.04
+# Guide to Preparing Ubuntu 24.04 for Development Work on the wayland wlroots Compositor Project

 This guide provides step-by-step instructions to install the necessary build tools, dependencies, and wlroots, as well as how to build and run TinyWL on a clean Ubuntu 24.04 system.